knulli-cfw/knulli.org/docs/play/basic-inputs.md

 This section will give you an overview over the basic inputs on your device.
 Additionally, it will help you understand the **terminology** which is used throughout this wiki and within the retro gaming community.

-!!! info "In-game prompts might not match the labels on your device"

-    Knulli is a CFW for retro gaming emulation which also supports certain ports of Linux games.
-The labels on the device are labeled Nintendo-style as explained in the table below: ++"A"++ is **east** (:material-gamepad-circle-right:), ++"B"++ is **south** (:material-gamepad-circle-down:), and so on.

-    It should be obvious, but since some users reported this as a "bug", please understand this:

-    Many games will prompt for button labels which **do not match** the labels printed on the buttons of your handheld.
-For example, if you play a PSX or PSP game and the game prompts for **△**, you need to press the ++"X"++ button (north, :material-gamepad-circle-up:), since the north button is labeled **△** on PlayStation controllers.

-    Please be aware that **many PortMaster games** are hard-wired to consider your device as an **Xbox controller**.
-Hence, the games will give you **Xbox-style prompts**.
-Consequently, if a PortMaster game prompts for you to press the south button, chances are it will ask you to press **A**, however, it might be required for you to press ++"B"++ instead.
-We understand that this is counterintuitive, however,  it is still the **correct mapping by position**.

-    We will **reject** any request to map buttons for PortMaster games by label instead, so do not bother asking.
-We are convinced that mapping by position is the only correct way to map controller inputs.

 ## The face buttons

 ![Face buttons](/_inc/images/face-buttons.png){ align=right }